moeenScape/stream-api/README.md

 ### What Are Streams in Java?
 Java streams enable functional-style operations on streams of elements.
 A stream is an abstraction of a non-mutable collection of functions applied in some order to the data.
 A stream is not a collection where you can store elements.

+### Different Operations On Streams

+There are two types of Operations in Streams:

+    1. Intermediate Operations
+    2 .Terminate Operations

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20210706120537/JavaStream.png" alt="Screenshot 1" style="width: 45%;">

 ### Example of Stream API :
 ```java
 {